What is yeast overgrowth management?

 When an imbalance occurs, the number of probiotics is reduced and yeast overgrowth can happen.
-It’s claimed that toxins from the excess yeast enter the bloodstream, which causes negative outcomes like autism spectrum disorder (ASD) or makes the characteristics of ASD worse.
+It’s claimed that toxins from the excess yeast enter the bloodstream, which causes autism or makes the characteristics of autism worse.

-The idea is that treating the yeast overgrowth and restoring the balance between yeast and probiotics removes the toxins from the body, reducing the characteristics of ASD.
+The idea is that treating the yeast overgrowth and restoring the balance between yeast and probiotics removes the toxins from the body, reducing the characteristics of autism.

 What does yeast overgrowth management involve?